 BEHIND THE SCENES

-In 1992 Stephanie was living in Paris when the creative director from Italian Harper's Bazaar called with an assignment to photograph an editorial fashion story set in New York City.
-The direction was to create a young, beautiful cool looking couple that wandered the great gritty city, day and night.
+It was 1992 Stephanie was living in Paris when the creative director, Alessandro Calascibetta from Harper's Bazaar Uomo called with an assignment to photograph an editorial fashion story set in New York City.
+The direction to create a young, beautiful cool looking couple in love that wandered the great gritty city.

 These photographs are important in the history of fashion photography.
 It is the collective “we” that romanticizes the age depicted in these pictures.
 Love and youth are seen here with bravado, curiosity, innocence and freedom, capturing this period of our lives brilliantly and honestly.
-This was Kate's editorial debut in the US and little did they all know that she would become the Twiggy of our time.
+This was one of Kate's editorial debuts in the United States and little did they know that she would become the 'Marilyn' of our time.